jj5/kickass-crypto/README.md

 motion.
 Use SSL encryption support when you connect to your database, and use HTTPS for your web clients.

+It would be a good idea to stand ready to do a key rotation in an automated and tested fashion immediately in case of emergency.

 ## How the unit tests work

 The unit tests are in the `src/unit-test/` directory, numbered sequentially.